 How are compostable products dispose of?

 Based on ASTM D6400 Standards, our certified compostable tableware will break down into nutrient-rich compost in 2 - 4 months provided the process is perform in a composting facility (where it was tested and verified).
 One can ask their recycling center if they take compostable products, as some might.
-To search for a industrial composting facility in your area, visit findacomposter.com.
+To search for an industrial composting facility in your area, visit findacomposter.com.

 If the compostable tableware happens to find its way to the landfill, it would still be better option from a biodegradability standpoint to plastic.
 Since the landfill conditions will vary and where certified compostable products usually haven’t been tested, we can’t estimate how long it would take to compost.
 Conventional plastic could take 400 hundred years to finally dissolve leaving behind micro-plastic, while all natural 100% compostable utensils would expect to start to break down in months without leaving behind toxins.